AndiDittrich/WordPress.Tweakr/readme.txt

 Tags: tweaks, tools, hacks, api, json, rest-api, enhancement, tuning, extend, enhancement, emoji, feeds, oembed, analytics, piwik, google analytics
 Requires at least: 4.7
 Tested up to: 4.7
-Stable tag: 1.1
+Stable tag: 1.2
 License: MIT X11-License
 License URI: http://opensource.org/licenses/MIT

-Extends your WordPress Blog with a bunch of common Tweaks and Utilities.
+Supercharges your Blog with common used Tweaks, Features and Utilities

 == Description ==

-This plugin is a collection of common tweaks to get control of WordPress functions as well as a set of often used features we've created for our customers.
+This plugin is a collection of common tweaks and features we've created for our customers.
-It is designed as **all-in-one** solution espacially for **Web-Agencies** and **Advanced Users**.
+It is designed as compact **all-in-one** solution espacially for **Web-Agencies** and **Advanced Users**.

 = Plugin Features =

+The following Features can be **controlled independently**

 = Tweaks =
-The following WordPress Features can be **controlled separately**

-* Fix phpmailerExceptions by setting the mail-from parameter to a valid address
-* Control New User Registration E-Mails (send to admin and/or user)
-* Disable XMLRPC API
+* Disable XMLRPC API (Really!)
 * Restrict REST (JSON) API Access to **Admin** and **Editor** User
 * Disable Emojis
 * Disable oEmbeds